Fact Recall, Heuristics or Pure Guesswork? Precise Interpretations of Language Models for Fact Completion: PrISM datasets for precise studies of prediction scenarios

 For the collection of \textsc{PrISM} samples we use two indicators: presence of surface-level cues and memorization estimation.
 If a model indicates it has learned a heuristic related to the prediction, it is likely this is used for completing the query.
 Additionally, if we know that the LM does not know the fact requested by a prompt but it still makes a confident prediction, we can assume that the prediction corresponds to some form of heuristics recall.

-We use three types of heuristics-detecting filters: lexical overlap (between subject and prediction) and person name bias by \citet{poerner-etal-2020-e} and a prompt bias filter based on the findings by \citet{cao-etal-2021-knowledgeable}.
-We use fact popularity to estimate model knowledge, proxied by Wikipedia page views for year 2019\footnote{Using the \href{https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews}{Pageview API}.}, based on work by \citet{mallen-etal-2023-trust}.
+We use three types of filters for the detection of heuristics: Lexical overlap (between subject and prediction), person name bias and prompt bias filters.
+The two former filters are from \citet{poerner-etal-2020-e} and the latter is based on the findings by \citet{cao-etal-2021-knowledgeable} (\Cref{app:bias_filter}).
+We use fact popularity to estimate model knowledge, proxied by Wikipedia page views for the year 2019\footnote{Using the \href{https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews}{Pageview API}.}, based on work by \citet{mallen-etal-2023-trust}, where the authors find a strong correlation between popularity and memorization.

-Lexical overlap is measured as the string overlap between the subject and the prediction.
-For person name bias, we query with the following prompts: ``[X] is a common name in the following city:'' and ``[X] is a common name in the following country:'', where X is replaced with the subject name to check for bias.
-For prompt bias we use the original prompt templates as defined by ParaRel and replace the subject placeholder with generic substitutions, such as ``[She] is a citizen of:''.
-If any of the top 10 token predictions for these queries matches the model prediction for the full fact query, we mark that as corresponding to bias.
-More details on the implementation of the filters can be found in \Cref{app:bias_filter}.

-We define the measurement for usage of heuristics as: If a \emph{prediction} is made based on no memorization and the \emph{query} contains surface-level cues.
+We define the measurement for usage of heuristics as: If a prediction is \emph{not} based on \emph{memorization} and the query contains \emph{surface-level cues}.